vvithershins/Public-Projects/BandcampCodeLinkGenerator/README.md

 You will need to generate a list of bandcamp track/album codes to use this.
 You will also need to know the name of your bandcamp page.
 For example https://bandname.bandcamp.com/

+ "Your account comes with 200 codes.
+If you need more, you can either buy them by clicking the “get more” link, below, or you can earn more by selling (we’ll add 1,000 codes for every $500 USD in sales)."
+ To generate codes go to https://bandcamp.com/tools and look for Track/album Codes.

-Enter your codes into codes.txt, one on each line. example : abcd-efgh<br>
+Enter your codes into codes.txt, one on each line. example :<br>
+abcd-efgh<br>
 1234-5678<br>
 ijkl-mnop